cockroachdb/docs/cockroachcloud/managing-cmek.md

 ## Add a region to a multi-region CMEK-enabled cluster

-To add a region to a multi-region cluster, update your cluster's region definitions using the CockroachDB Cloud API [Update Cluster](https://www.cockroachlabs.com/docs/api/cloud/v1#operation/CockroachCloud_UpdateCluster) endpoint.
+To add a region to a cluster that already has CMEK enabled, update your cluster's region definitions using the {{ site.data.products.db }} API [Update Cluster](https://www.cockroachlabs.com/docs/api/cloud/v1#operation/CockroachCloud_UpdateCluster) endpoint.

 1. Construct the data payload JSON to update you region definitions.